MASEREEL

 Important:

-• Family members: Partners and children are welcome at no extra cost.
+• Partners and children are welcome at no extra cost.
 Please do mention this in your application.

-• Language: Communication within MASEREEL is in Dutch and English.
-We expect all residents to have a sufficient command of English to enable consultation and collaboration.
+• Communication at MASEREEL takes place in Dutch and English.
+Residents are expected to have sufficient command of English to communicate fluently with our staff and fellow residents.

 Your Cart